Bharat23/projectVanillaX/README.md

 - Can be used with Node JS (server side) and on Browser as well.

 We are in a very rudimentary stage and would love to hear from you.
 Please contact for any bug, functionality and suggestions.

+New Plug and Play Geolocation Library:

+- Forget the hassels of obtaining the Geo Coordinates from browser we have handled that just call our API and play with the coordinates.